 Once you have found an opening, see if there is someone you may know at that company or someone you know that might be connected to someone at that company and try to get an introduction.
 Most companies value an internal referral over an unknown applicant.

 Make sure you are connected to recruiters.
 Here are a few to consider in Kansas City:

 BLUESTEPS – BECOME A MEMBER

 BlueSteps is THE executive-level, self-sponsored career management service of the Association of Executive Search and Leadership Consultants (AESC).
 As a member of BlueSteps, you’ll have access to a plethora of job seeker resources and your career details can be confidentially provided to only the world’s leading executive search firms, like ours, who are all vetted members of AESC in over 75 countries.
-You can also download AESC’s new BlueSteps Global Guide to Personal Branding for Executives at this link among many other resources.
+You can also download AESC’s new BlueSteps Global Guide to Personal Branding or The Modern Executive’s 2023 Job Search Playbook for Executives at this link among many other resources.